Secret Hitler

 Secret Hitler is a hidden identity social deduction party game developed by Goat, Wolf, & Cabbage LLC, manufactured by Breaking Games and distributed by Blackbox.
 The board game was designed by Max Temkin, Mike Boxleiter and Tommy Maranges, with artwork created by Mackenzie Schubert, and first released on August 25, 2016.
 In Secret Hitler, players assume the roles of liberals and fascists in the Reichstag of the Weimar Republic, with one player becoming Hitler.
-To win the game, both parties are set to competitively enact liberal and fascist policies respectively, or complete a secondary objective directly related to the Hitler role.
+To win the game, both parties are set to competitively enact liberal and fascist policies respectively, or complete a secondary objective directly tied to the Hitler role.

 Gameplay

 Secret Hitler sees players divided into two teams: the liberals and the fascists, the latter also including the Hitler role.
-There are always more liberals than there are fascists in each game.
-When playing with five or six players, there are only two fascists, one of whom is Hitler, and they both know one another.
-In games of at least seven players, the identity of Hitler is known to all other fascists, while the identities of the fascists are unknown to Hitler.
+There are always more liberals than there are fascists in each game, but the fascists have the advantage of knowing the identities of each other.
+The liberals, with only the information of their personal affiliation, must therefore deduce, using social and mechanical means, for themselves which players to trust.
+When playing with five or six players, there are only two fascists, one of whom is Hitler; as there are only two fascists, Hitler knows who the other fascist is and vice versa.
+In games of seven or more players, the identity of Hitler is known to all other fascists, but the identities of the other fascists are unknown to Hitler.

 At the start of each round, the player to the left of the previous President becomes the new President (the first President is chosen randomly).
-The President nominates a candidate for the Chancellorship, and every player, including the proposed government, votes either "Ja!" (yes) or "Nein" (no) to the proposal.
-The Chancellor candidate cannot be the current President nor the previously elected Chancellor.
+The President nominates another player to the Chancellorship, and every player, including the proposed government, votes either "Ja!" (yes) or "Nein" (no) to the proposal.
+The Chancellor candidate can neither be the current President nor the previously elected Government.

-If more than half of the players vote for the player currently nominated as the Chancellor, that player is granted the office and becomes the new Chancellor.
-After each successful election, the President blindly draws three policy cards, each of which could be "liberal" or "fascist".
-The President then discards one of these cards before giving the other two to the Chancellor, who in turn selects which of these will be passed and enacted, ending the round.
-There are 6 liberal policy cards and 11 fascist policy cards in the deck at the start of the game.
-After the end of each round, the Presidential role is passed onto the player to the left.
+If more than half the players vote for the Chancellor candidate, that player is granted the office and becomes the new Chancellor.
+After each successful election, the President blindly takes three policy cards from the draw pile, each of which could be "liberal" or "fascist".
+The President then discards one of these cards and passes the other two to the Chancellor, who in turn selects which of these will be passed and enacted, ending the round; all discarded cards are placed face down.
+There are 6 liberal policy cards and 11 fascist policy cards in the draw pile at the start of the game.
+After the end of each round, the Presidential role is passed on to the player to the left.